 A user of the arts of the dead introduced in Diablo II, who has troubles if going to battle physically, but is a great caster, using bone and poisonous spells, summoning minions or cursing his enemies.
 In story he is a priest of the Cult of Rathma come out from the underground city of the eastern jungles to help restore balance between life and death.

-Dark Is Not Evil: This guy dress with skull motives, use a morbid magic based on poison, curses and rising the death, and apparently has some weird tastes, but judging by his dialogue, he is at worst an Anti-Hero.
+Dark Is Not Evil: This guy dresses with skull motifs, uses a morbid magic based on poison, curses and raises the dead, and apparently has some weird tastes; but judging by his dialogue, he is at worst an Anti-Hero.
 One of this Necromancer's apprentices appears in Diablo III and he is firmly on the side of good, putting troubled spirits to rest.

 A holy warrior introduced in Diablo II.
 Essentially a melee class with a few ranged spells and auras that give him and the party various bonuses, as well as debuffs to the enemies.
 In the story the Paladin is one of the mighty Knights of Westmarch who fought against and defeated the armies of King Leoric during his reign of madness.
 While the original Church of Zakarum has long since become corrupted, the Paladins long ago split with it in protest against its increasingly harsher methods in spreading the faith.
 Despite this, they still actively work to spread their brand of the faith of Zakarum.